zynksoftware/Zynk-Workflow/docs/_documentation/Sage-One-Connector/Uploading-Services-to-Sage-One.md

 redirect_from: "/article/818-upload-services"
 title: Uploading Services to Sage One
 ---
-This task will upload services that are supplied in the [Sage One Services XML](sage-one-services-xml) format.
+This task will upload services that are supplied in the [Sage One XML](sage-one-xml) format.

 ## Required Fields